 Reporting & Payoff Procedures

 - Callers who contact Crime Stoppers are given a code number unique to their information.
+This code number is HOW YOU REMAIN ANONYMOUS!
 Callers are told to re-contact Crime Stoppers for an update on the investigation.

 - The caller’s information is relayed to the appropriate division or district for follow-up.